 Students in Community Service Work-Study positions often say that their experience has clarified their career focus.
 Employers tell us that their work-study student employee proved to be a catalyst for positive change in their non-profit organization.
-Run jointly through the PSC and Student Financial Services, Linden McEntire, the Administrator of the program, actively works with students to ensure that they are maximizing their potential in positions that are both challenging and meaningful.
+Run jointly through the PKG Center and Student Financial Services, Linden McEntire, the Administrator of the program, actively works with students to ensure that they are maximizing their potential in positions that are both challenging and meaningful.

 Why do you tutor?